 That second day she actually talked to me.
 By this I mean she spent most of the morning wailing “DINERO!” and pawing at my pockets.
 That was the time we were dropped off at a kid’s play area in the basement of a fancy El Corte Ingles.
-Although there were plenty of kiddy-sized houses to explore and seesaws to monkey around on, Sara ran straight for the coin-guzzling rides.
-She scowled angrily at me when another nanny obligingly forked over a Euro to her charge.
+Although there were plenty of (free) kiddy-sized houses to explore and seesaws to monkey around on, Sara ran straight for the coin-guzzling rides.
+She scowled angrily at me when another nanny forked over shiny coins to her charge.

 By the third day I was dreading the job.
 The mom must have thought I wanted first-hand experience as a nanny for the ‘ole résumé, as that day she asked me to bathe, clothe, and feed my student (who, let’s be honest, wasn’t really a student).
 By now our relationship was painfully clear: she was the baby, and I was the glorified babysitter.

 A brief stint in “Peru”